 - 1. Define VSI types in the VSIDB.
-The VSIDB exports the database when the EN4093 sends a request. - 2.
-Create a VM.
-Specify VSI type for each VM interface in any of the following ways: - · Manually type.
-Refer to the available types in SNEM. - Manually type.
-Launch SNEM from Director. - Select using drop-down menu.
+The VSIDB exports the database when the EN4093 sends a request. - Create a VM.
+Specify VSI type for each VM interface.
+See the SNEM or IBM System Networking Distributed Switch 5000V guide for details on how to specify the VSI type.